sukuxey/sukuxey/README.md

-dont follow @szofiranze, she copied my bf's style
+dont follow @szofiranze, she copied peoples styles and even my boyfriend's.

         . ݁₊ ⊹ . ݁˖ .
 I FOLLOW BACK !!
 (THANK YOU ALL FOR THE FOLLOWS!!)